Your Questions Answered:

 The 3rd Gen. MiRo-E has been specifically developed for education, including:

-A classroom pet in early school learning [pastoral care mode].
+A classroom pet in early school learning [a pastoral care mode is coming soon].

 How many MiRo’s do you need per class?

-The browser-based simulator interface means individual pupils can learn to code see how the virtual MiRo will behave on screen before they download to the physical robot.
+The browser-based simulator interface means individual pupils code a virtual robot, observe how behaves on screen, and fix any bugs, before they download to the physical robot.

 What is MiRo’s battery life and